 Suddenly every time I thought about reading my story I got sick to my stomach, my palms became sweaty.
 All I could think about was that I had made a mistake and no one would want to hear my silly story.
 What if no one liked it?
 What if I couldn’t bring myself to read it?
 Or I became so nervous that I stuttered and couldn’t be understood?

 However despite the fact that every fiber in my being told me to flee I didn’t.
 I practiced reading the story in my room.
 This reassured me that I wasn’t missing any flaws within the story.
-So on the night of thCapture2e reading I showed up and read my story aloud to an audience for the first time.
+So on the night of the reading I showed up and read my story aloud to an audience for the first time.
 It was horrible and fantastic.
 I was so incredibly nervous but when it was my turn I stood up and I read.

 I read perfectly every line.
 I fell into the rhythm of the story and almost forgot where I was.
 Not once did I look up at the audience.
 I kept my eyes focused on the paper afraid that if I looked away for a moment I would lose my place.
 The moment I was done I returned to my seat and felt exhaustion and relief pour over me.